Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 ## Training Data

-At the momoment, my dataset of 17267 2048x2048 micrograph with mean electron counts of at least 2500 ppx is only available through a request to the Warwick microscopy research technoledgy platform.
+At the momoment, my dataset of 17267 2048x2048 micrograph with mean electron counts of at least 2500 ppx is only available through a request to the Warwick microscopy research technology platform.
 This can be done by either contacting

 * Me at j.m.ede@warwick.ac.uk
 * My PhD supervisor at r.beanland@warwick.ac.uk